2018 Applications are now closed.

 We are looking for proposals from individual teachers, teams of educators, and district leaders seeking to improve students’ social-emotional skills in fresh, inventive or innovative ways.
 Examples can include novel interventions or instructional practices focused on improving competencies such as resilience, academic tenacity, learning mindsets, self-management, sense of belonging, and other social and emotional skills.

 Though all proposals are welcome, we are also seeking proposals that specifically serve one of the following student populations:

 - New arrivals (such as refugees) or immigrants

 - English learners

 2016 Summary: In our first year, we received a total of 430 teacher applications from 164 districts in 34 states.
 In August 2016, Education First announced 25 innovation awards to individual teachers and teams of teachers in 14 states.
-The file below includes the list of winners and a description of their innovations.
+Find the list of 2016 recipients and descriptions of their projects here.

-For more information about Education First’s support of SEL, see our publication Social and Emotional Learning: Why Students Need It.
-What Districts are Doing About It and our blog post Social and Emotional Learning in Action.
+For more information about our support of SEL, see our SEL Teacher Practice website and publications Social and Emotional Learning: Looking Back, Aiming Forward and Social and Emotional Learning: Why Students Need It.
+What Districts are Doing About It.